RodrigoRomoDev31/DevTek/README.md

 1. Clone the project into your computer
 2. Set the gradle JDK to JAVA 17
 3. Sync project gradle files.
 The minimum current supported version is: 2024.1.1 Patch 1 - Koala
-4. Run the app module
+4. Run the app module on master

 # Quality and excellence in code